-LISCIAITMEP This GIS Data is provided "as is" without warranty of any representation of accuracy, timeliness, or completeness.
+This GIS Data is provided "as is" without warranty of any representation of accuracy, timeliness, or completeness.
 The burden for determining accuracy, completeness, timeliness, merchantability, and fitness for or the appropriateness for use rests solely on the user.
 Rapid City, Pennington County and Meade County make no warranties, express or implied, as to the use of the Data.
 There are no implied warranties of merchantability or fitness for a particular purpose.
-The user acknowledges and accopts the limitations of the Data, including the fact that the data is dynamic and is in a constant tata of maintenance correction, and undate state of maintenance, correction, and update
+The user acknowledges and accepts the limitations of the Data, including the fact that the data is dynamic and is in a constant state of maintenance, correction, and update.